GoogleChrome/web.dev/src/site/content/en/blog/image-policies/index.md

 The larger the download size is, the longer it takes for an image to load.
-The file size should be kept as small as possible when optimizing an image: stripping metadata, picking a good image format, using image compression, etc..
+The file size should be kept as small as possible when optimizing an image: stripping metadata, picking a good image format, using image compression, and so on.
 Read [Use Imagemin to compress images](https://web.dev/use-imagemin-to-compress-images/) and [Use WebP images](https://web.dev/serve-images-webp/) for information on optimizing your